nanobox-io/nanobox-guides/articles/php/laravel/from-scratch.md

 # where php is installed,
 php -v

-# your gems are available,
+# your packages are available,
-gem list
+composer show

 # and your code is mounted
 ls